 What to Do in the Aftermath

-Finding a rodent infestation - whether a lone survivor or a colony - can be a stressful experience.
-The first thing you should do is call a rodent control company.
+Finding a rodent infestation – whether a lone survivor or a colony – can be a stressful experience.
+The first thing you should do is call Guardian Pest Control the rodent control specialists.
 An expert will assess the damage and what the next steps will be.

 In the meantime, try to gather information like where you found the rodent. if there were any trails or droppings, and if you know where it entered.
 This will help an exterminator diagnose the problem.